 Snowflake will maintain the ordered data based on the

 Some tables store data for the most recent time period (e.g. the most recent day or week or month).
 When you “trim” your base table by deleting old data, the changes to the base table are propagated to the materialized view.
 Depending upon how the data is distributed across the micro-partitions, this could cause you to pay more for background updates of the materialized views.
 In some cases, you might be able to reduce costs by doing DELETE operations less frequently (e.g. daily rather than hourly, or hourly rather than every 10 minutes).

 If you do not need to keep a specific amount of old data, you should experiment to find the best balance between cost and functionality.

 This section contains additional examples of creating and using materialized views.
-For a simple, introductory example, see Creating a Materialized View (in this topic).
+For a simple, introductory example, see Example: Creating a Materialized View (in this topic).

 Simple Materialized View¶

 This first example illustrates a simple materialized view and a simple query on the view.

 Create the table and load the data, and create the view:CREATE TABLE inventory (product_ID INTEGER, wholesale_price FLOAT, description VARCHAR); CREATE OR REPLACE MATERIALIZED VIEW mv1 AS SELECT product_ID, wholesale_price FROM inventory; INSERT INTO inventory (product_ID, wholesale_price, description) VALUES (1, 1.00, 'cog');

 Select data from the view:SELECT product_ID, wholesale_price FROM mv1; +------------+-----------------+ | PRODUCT_ID | WHOLESALE_PRICE | |------------+-----------------| | 1 | 1 | +------------+-----------------+

 You can join a materialized view with a table or another view.
 This example builds on the previous example by creating an additional table, and then a non-materialized view that shows profits by joining the materialized view to a table: